-- (1) If the salary of the employee was less than the minimum of the higher band s/he shall receive the minimum. - (2) If the salary of the employee is higher than or equal to the minimum of the higher band, he shall receive up to 5% of his/her current basic salary which is to be incorporated as his/her new basic salary in the higher band.
+- (1)If the basic salary of the employee was less than the minimum of the higher band then s/he shall receive the minimum.
+However, if the variance is less than or equal to 5% of the minimum of the higher band, s/he is to be treated the same with one whose basic salary was greater than or equal to the minimum of the higher band. - (2) If the salary of the employee was greater than or equal to the minimum of the higher band, s/he shall receive 5% of the minimum of the higher band which is to be incorporated as his/her new basic salary in the higher band